-The story behind our special edition Scuttled Gin
+The story behind Scuttled Gin

 The concept for a Scapa 100 Gin came from local dive boat skipper and Scapa 100 Initiative founder Emily Turton.
 She said: “I approached Adelle and Stuart with the idea of a Scapa 100 Gin and they were really enthusiastic.
 It has been great to share the German Fleet’s story with them and to be the inspiration behind Scuttled Gin is quite an honour.

-“Being involved in the process from conception to final product and been really interesting and I loved collaborating on the bottle design and logo.
+“Being involved in the process from conception to final product has been really interesting and I loved collaborating on the bottle design and logo.
 Of course, the real genius is what is inside the bottle which, in my opinion, is very special indeed!”

 The German Fleet and Scapa Flow